sanjoy/playingwithpointers.com/resume.md

 **Software Engineer, Azul Systems, Sep 2013 - Present**

-At Azul Systems I am part of an exceptional team of engineers building a high performance LLVM-based JIT compiler for Java.
+At Azul Systems I with with an exceptional team of engineers building a high performance LLVM-based JIT compiler for Java.
 Over the course of the project we have made significant changes to LLVM to better support managed languages -- at a high level, we've added support for